AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/best-practices-for-activities-attribution.md

 Whether you’re defining Activity rules for the first time or just reviewing Activity rules that have been previously setup, keep the following best practices in mind.

 * Start simple
-  * Identify a few key types of Activities you want to incorporate into your Bizible data, then add more types as you become comfortable with how these touchpoints are being attributed
+  * Identify a few key types of Activities you want to incorporate into your Marketo Measure data, then add more types as you become comfortable with how these touchpoints are being attributed
   * As mentioned, the primary use case of this feature is to create touchpoints that track the efficacy of your Sales Development team, specifically Outbound Phone Calls and Outbound Emails

 >[!NOTE]